SATISFACTORY ACADEMIC PROGRESS

 • Funds used in summer count toward the 8-semester maximum

-• Must maintain a minimum 3.0 unadjusted Auburn GPA
+• Must maintain a minimum cumulative, unadjusted 3.0 Auburn GPA (2.99 does not round up)

 • Must earn at least 24 Auburn credit hours from fall through spring